 Another of Martyn’s clients suffered significant traumatic injuries to his right, dominant arm as a result of an accident at work.
 The injuries were so significant that the NHS medical team were concerned that they might have to amputate the arm below the elbow.
 Owing to a swift claim and engagement in the rehabilitation process, Martyn secured funding for a second medical opinion from an expert who specialised in bone graft operations.
 As a result of successful surgical intervention, paid for by the employer’s insurers, the amputation was narrowly avoided.

-Martyn is a senior litigator with the Association of Personal Injury Lawyers (APIL), a member of The Law Society and the Pan European Organisation of Personal Injury Lawyers (PEOPIL).
+Martyn is a senior litigator with the Association of Personal Injury Lawyers, a member of The Law Society and the Pan European Organisation of Personal Injury Lawyers [PEOPIL].

-Jenny Smith, a member of NASUWT says: "Thompsons Solicitors and, in particular Martyn Gwyther, have been extremely supportive during the trying times that my son and I have faced.
-The loss of my husband in a road traffic accident was a massive blow to say the least; but the thought of pursuing a claim against a Polish insurer may not have occurred to me if it had not been for the advice that I received from Thompsons Solicitors, funded by NASUWT.
+Jenny Smith, a member of NASUWT says: “Thompsons Solicitors and, in particular Martyn Gwyther, have been extremely supportive during the trying times that my son and I have faced over the last several years.
+The loss of my husband in a road traffic accident on the 23 February 2013, was a massive blow to say the least; but the thought of pursuing a claim against a Polish insurer may not have occurred to me if it had not been for the advice that I received from Thompsons Solicitors, funded by NASUWT.
 They took time to explain the claim process in simple terms and kept me fully informed about case progression.
 No sum of money could adequately compensate Edward for the loss of his father, or me for the loss of my husband.
 However, Martyn Gwyther was able to secure six-figure compensation that provides Edward and I with financial security; which seemed a long way off when the Polish insurer originally offered just £11,800 in full settlement.
-Edward and I are now looking to the future with optimism, which was something that seemed almost impossible from the outset."
+Edward and I are now looking to the future with optimism, which was something that seemed almost impossible from the outset.”

 Christine Berry, a member of UNISON, says: “As a family the last four or five years have been very difficult time with a roller coaster of emotions but were supported by Thompsons and in particular by Martyn Gwyther.
 He explained from the beginning that any compensation was predominantly based upon the loss that his dependents suffered and could not truly make up for the loss of our beloved son.
 We appreciated his frankness and the excellent negotiation that was carried out on our behalf.”